 The Review Committee-International will review minimum case reports for those residents that have graduated from the program to determine how many residents met required minimums and which procedures were deficient.
 The Committee will also review the data to determine if residents are completing large numbers of certain procedures while not meeting minimums in all procedures.
 These analyses will allow the Committee to determine the breadth and depth of experiences provided by a program and to judge the residents' service obligations.
 Citations will result if minimums are not consistently met, if the Committee judges that residents are performing certain procedures as excessive service over education, and if resident reporting is inconsistent or lacking.

-9. What are the minimum case numbers for procedures in obstetrics and gynecology?
+9. What are the minimum case numbers for otolaryngology procedures?

-The following table summarizes minimum number requirements for graduating residents in obstetrics and gynecology
+The following tables summarize minimum number requirements for graduating residents in otolaryngology